 In the United States, 28% of all youth ages 14 to 17 have been sexually victimized over the course of their lifetime.
 This breaks down to 1 in 5 girls and 1 in 20 boys who experience child sexual abuse.
 Even more children are exposed to domestic violence and other forms of abuse that put them at a greater risk for being sexually abused.
 At Jane Doe, we aim to help these children when they become entwined in the legal system.

 When seeking services for your child(ren), please read the below information carefully.
 In some cases, calling our office may actually disqualify your child from the services of a Jane Doe lawyer.

-In family court cases involving child custody, parents are commonly in disagreement about the best custody and visitation arrangement for children.
+Guardian Ad Litem (GAL) in Family Court.
+In family court cases involving child custody, parents are commonly in disagreement about the best custody and visitation arrangements for children.
 In these cases, where both parents are frequently represented by their own lawyers, the judge may appoint an attorney specifically to represent the best interests of the children involved.
-This attorney, called a Guardian Ad Litem (GAL), is an objective person who gets to know the children and their daily lives.
-The GAL then makes a recommendation to the judge about what they feel is in a child’s best interests.
+This attorney, called a Guardian Ad Litem (GAL), gets to know your child and the people involved in their daily lives.
+The GAL will make a recommendation to the judge about what they feel is in a child’s best interests.
 At Jane Doe, we provide GAL services to children who have been directly impacted or exposed to any kind of abuse, not necessarily just sexual abuse.

 The National Center for Victims of Crime